caufieldjh-in-space/mug/docs/GeneratedThing.md

     range: string
   description:
     name: description
-    description: A human-readable description for a thing
+    description: A human-readable description for a thing.
+For a GeneratedThing, this will be one potential string representation of the object.
     from_schema: https://w3id.org/my-org/mug_schemas
     rank: 1000
     slot_uri: schema:description